Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5qoXAwqaGWA.md

 # [March 23rd, 2021 Livestream](../2021-03-23.md)
 ## Q&A: Any plans to release a Map Editor?
 https://www.youtube.com/watch?v=5qoXAwqaGWA
-This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Any plans for player-generated maps?](./yt-8AAgPIENmZ0.md) [https://www.youtube.com/watch?v=8AAgPIENmZ0](https://www.youtube.com/watch?v=8AAgPIENmZ0)
+This question was possibly duplicated with a more recent answer: [December 7th, 2021 Livestream Q&A: Will you allow Modded Maps?](./yt-TS6ZdUxbeKQ.md) [https://www.youtube.com/watch?v=TS6ZdUxbeKQ](https://www.youtube.com/watch?v=TS6ZdUxbeKQ)

 ### Topics